How to backup and restore your Fairphone 1

 - Select Install behind the app you want to have back on your phone to start the download.

 An easy way to backup your Fairphone is by using the built-in backup app called Backup and Restore.
-This makes a comprehensive backup but it will not be a complete backup image of your device.
-This means that this method won't backup data created from installed apps.
-You have to readjust system settings and settings from certain apps by hand.
+It will make a backup of your personal data, but it will not include system and app settings.
+After restoring your data you will still have to manually set system and apps settings.

 - Install the SD card in your Fairphone if that hasn’t happened yet.
 You can find the MicroSD card slot next to the dual sim slots